Learn how to make a protein workout shake with gelatin/collagen!

 I also lovingly refer to gelatin as a girls BFF because of the amazing skin, hair and nail benefits.
-You can read more about all the wonderful benefits of consuming gelatin and why you should be using it HERE.
+You can read more about all the wonderful benefits of consuming gelatin/collagen and why you should be using it HERE.

-The specific amino acids in gelatin (mainly glycine and proline) are just the type of amino acids you need to build muscle, repair tissue and lessen inflammation.
+The specific amino acids in gelatin and collagen (mainly glycine and proline) are just the type of amino acids you need to build muscle, repair tissue and lessen inflammation.
 Several claims have been made that gelatin even boosts the human growth hormone and boosts metabolism (further helping you lose weight and build muscle!).

 Because of the high levels of glycine content, gelatin helps your body repair quicker, helps repair small tears in cartilage, eases stiff joints and helps build muscle.
 Sounds exactly what you need after a grueling workout, right?